 CSIRO Supply Chain Mapping

-Following the pilot study completed in March 2019, which found significant cost savings were possible, CSIRO scientists are testing the same potential for more than 100 commodities across the Inland Rail alignment.
+A pilot study completed in March 2019, revealed substantial cost reductions when transporting goods on Inland Rail instead of road.
+The CSIRO scientists modelled the potential for more than 100 Australian commodities along the Inland Rail alignment.

 CSIRO TraNSIT modelling

-The CSIRO are using their Transport Network Strategic Investment Tool (TraNSIT) to analyse existing regional freight supply chains and identify efficiencies from Inland Rail.
-TraNSIT has previously been used to test the benefits of road upgrades and calculate transport benefits for industry and various levels of government.
+The CSIRO used their Transport Network Strategic Investment Tool (TraNSIT) to analyse existing regional freight supply chain data and identify transport cost reductions when using Inland Rail.
+TraNSIT has also previously been applied to test the benefits of road upgrades and calculate transport benefits for industry and government.

-TraNSIT provides an evidence base for industries to maximise transport cost savings and uses a ground up approach which optimises transport routes between enterprises and their markets.
-This approach is a key consideration in Australia which is characterised by long supply chains with large distances between production, processing and markets.
+This tool, developed by CSIRO, provided an evidence base for industries to maximise the efficiency of supply chains by accessing reduced transport costs using a ground-up approach to optimise transport routes between enterprise and their market.
+This approach was a key consideration in Australia which is characterised by supply chains with long distances between production, processing and market.